Are you interested in running a successful blog?

 Learn from the master.
 Mike, at Stupid Simple SEO, will teach you EVERYTHING you need to know about mastering SEO, finding keywords you can rank for, and getting into the top search results of Google.

 My favorite take away from Stupid Simple SEO is that I now have a plan for my blog.
 Instead of wasting my time trying different things that I am not sure will work, I now know exactly what to do to get results.

 SEO is something that builds over time.
 The sooner you learn how to use SEO properly on your blog, the faster you will grow your search engine traffic.
 So take Stupid Simple SEO as soon as possible.

-But, Stupid Simple SEO is so intense that it only opens up 4 times a year.
-It is expensive, but WORTH EVERY PENNY.
+To summarize, Stupid Simple SEO is expensive, but WORTH EVERY PENNY.
 So check it out today!

 Here are the courses one more time.